dtcenter/MET/met/docs/Users_Guide/mode.rst

   }
   obs = fcst;

 The **field** entries in the forecast and observation dictionaries specify the model and observation variables and level to be compared.
 See a more complete description of them in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
-In the above example, the forecast settings are copied into the observation dictionary using **obs** = **fcst;.**
+In the above example, the forecast settings are copied into the observation dictionary using **obs = fcst;.**

 The **censor_thresh** and **censor_val** entries are used to censor the raw data as described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
 Their functionality replaces the **raw_thresh** entry, which is deprecated in met-6.1.
 Prior to defining objects, it is recommended that the raw fields should be made to look similar to each other.
 For example, if the model only predicts values for a variable above some threshold, the observations should be thresholded at that same level.
 The censor thresholds can be specified using symbols.
 By default, no censor thresholding is applied.

 The **conv_radius** entry defines the radius of the circular convolution applied to smooth the raw fields.
 The radii are specified in terms of grid units.
-The default convolution radii are defined in terms of the previously defined grid_res entry.
-Multiple convolution radii may be specified as an array (e.g. conv_radius = [ 5, 10, 15 ];).
+The default convolution radii are defined in terms of the previously defined **grid_res** entry.
+Multiple convolution radii may be specified as an array (e.g. **conv_radius = [ 5, 10, 15 ];**).

 The **conv_thresh** entry specifies the threshold values to be applied to the convolved field to define objects.
 By default, objects are defined using a convolution threshold of 5.0.
 Multiple convolution thresholds may be specified as an array (e.g. **conv_thresh** = [ >=5.0, >=10.0, >=15.0 ];).

 Multiple convolution radii and thresholds and processed using the logic defined by the **quilt** entry.

 The **vld_thresh** entry must be set between 0 and 1.
 When performing the circular convolution step if the proportion of bad data values in the convolution area is greater than or equal to this threshold, the resulting convolved value will be bad data.
 If the proportion is less than this threshold, the convolution will be performed on only the valid data.
-By default, the vld_thresh is set to 0.5.
+By default, the **vld_thresh** is set to 0.5.

 The **filter_attr_name** and **filter_attr_thresh** entries are arrays of the same length which specify object filtering criteria.
 By default, no object filtering criteria is defined.

-The **filter_attr_name** entry is an array of strings specifying the MODE output header column names for the object attributes of interest, such as AREA, LENGTH, WIDTH, and INTENSITY_50.
-In addition, ASPECT_RATIO specifies the aspect ratio (width/length), INTENSITY_101 specifies the mean intensity value, and INTENSITY_102 specifies the sum of the intensity values.
+The **filter_attr_name** entry is an array of strings specifying the MODE output header column names for the object attributes of interest, such as **AREA, LENGTH, WIDTH**, and **INTENSITY_50**.
+In addition, **ASPECT_RATIO** specifies the aspect ratio (width/length), **INTENSITY_101** specifies the mean intensity value, and INTENSITY_102 specifies the sum of the intensity values.

-The filter_attr_thresh entry is an array of thresholds for these object attributes.
+The **filter_attr_thresh** entry is an array of thresholds for these object attributes.
 Any simple objects not meeting all of the filtering criteria are discarded.

-Note that the area_thresh and inten_perc_thresh entries from earlier versions of MODE are replaced by these options and are now deprecated.
+Note that the **area_thresh** and **inten_perc_thresh** entries from earlier versions of MODE are replaced by these options and are now deprecated.

-The merge_thresh entry is used to define larger objects for use in merging the original objects.
+The **merge_thresh** entry is used to define larger objects for use in merging the original objects.
 It defines the threshold value used in the double thresholding merging technique.
 Note that in order to use this merging technique, it must be requested for both the forecast and observation fields.
 These thresholds should be chosen to define larger objects that fully contain the originally defined objects.
 For example, for objects defined as >=5.0, a merge threshold of >=2.5 will define larger objects that fully contain the original objects.
 Any two original objects contained within the same larger object will be merged.
 By default, the merge thresholds are set to be greater than or equal to 1.25.
-Multiple merge thresholds may be specified as an array (e.g. merge_thresh = [ >=1.0, >=2.0, >=3.0 ];).
+Multiple merge thresholds may be specified as an array (e.g. **merge_thresh = [ >=1.0, >=2.0, >=3.0 ];**).
 The number of merge_thresh entries must match the number of conv_thresh entries.

-The merge_flag entry controls what type of merging techniques will be applied to the objects defined in each field.
+The **merge_flag** entry controls what type of merging techniques will be applied to the objects defined in each field.

-• NONE indicates that no merging should be applied.
+• **NONE** indicates that no merging should be applied.

-• THRESH indicates that the double thresholding merging technique should be applied.
+• **THRESH** indicates that the double thresholding merging technique should be applied.

-• ENGINE indicates that objects in each field should be merged by comparing the objects to themselves using a fuzzy engine approach.
+• **ENGINE** indicates that objects in each field should be merged by comparing the objects to themselves using a fuzzy engine approach.

-• BOTH indicates that both techniques should be used.
+• **BOTH** indicates that both techniques should be used.

 By default, the double thresholding merging technique is applied.